 And don't throw away that bacon grease!
 Bacon is expensive and the grease is great for making Scrambled Eggs, Grilled Cheese, Popcorn and even hash browns.
 It can keep up to 3 months if properly stored in the refrigerator.

 🥃 Alcohol WarningPlease take into consideration that some of the alcohol in this recipe may not completely burn off and the remains could be of significant concern to recovering alcoholics, parents, and others who have ethical or religious reasons for avoiding alcohol.

 For more great recipes with Beer, I suggest you check these recipes out:

 📋 What Ingredients do I need

-You will need the following ingredients to make this Beer Cheese Velvet Soup: Unsalted Butter, All Purpose Flour, Beer, Low Sodium Chicken Broth, Worcestershire Sauce, Ground Mustard, Salt, Ground Black Pepper, Cayenne Pepper and Cheddar Cheese.
+You will need the following ingredients to make this Beer Cheese Velvet Soup recipe (see recipe card for quantities): Unsalted Butter, All Purpose Flour, Beer, Low Sodium Chicken Broth, Worcestershire Sauce, Ground Mustard, Salt, Ground Black Pepper, Cayenne Pepper and Cheddar Cheese.

 🥣 How do I Make this Beer Cheese Velvet Soup

 In a large saucepan, melt butter over medium heat.
 Stir in the all purpose flour until blended.